SDNPredict/traffic_prediction/README.md

     )
 ```

-Where _TestTopology_ is the class describing a SDN of four hosts and a central switch.
+Where _Topology_ is the class describing a SDN of four hosts and a central switch.

 ### Generation of the network traffic